 In seniors, the flabby arms are exacerbated by the natural loss of skin elasticity which leads the fat deposits of the upper arm to sag even if it wasn’t a problem before.
 As we age we also tend to lose muscle mass and the big muscles of the upper arm are what prevents the arms from sagging to an extent by giving skin support and form.

 If you are significantly overweight or obese your flabby arms are likely simply a result of having too much body fat and the genetic propensity to store fat in the upper arm region.

 You see, there are essentially two things that dictate where we store our fat.
 Genes and hormones.
 Genes have a much more significant role but hormones can affect especially certain places like the hips, chest and a bit surprisingly upper arms.

-So If you are at a healthy weight and have flabby arms, your probably have fairly high estrogen levels (or had pre menopause).
-Flabby arms always require excess body fat to an extent however.
+So If you are at a healthy weight and have flabby arms, you probably have fairly high estrogen levels (or had pre-menopause).
+Flabby arms always require excess body fat to an extent, however.
 You can have fairly high body fat percentage even if you are normal weight.

 That’s why it important to follow your overall fat and muscle mass instead of absolute weight.
 If you take two 150 lbs persons they can have completely different body composition.

 A person weighing 140 lbs and having a 12 % body fat would look very lean and athletic, even muscular if not very tall.
 Another person weighing exactly the same could have a body fat percentage of 30 %.
 They would look very soft and likely quite weak because of the lack of muscle mass.

 Which one do you think would be more likely to have flabby arms?

 Now that we know what causes flabby arms let’s find out what can we do to fix them!